orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 - Enable VRC Light Volumes: Enables the VRC Light Volumes module

-There are currently no other controls for the VRCLightVolumes module as they directly replace lighting data from the lightprobes.
+There are currently no other controls for the VRCLightVolumes module as it directly replaces lighting data from the lightprobes.

 ## Advanced Settings